Zong-Xi/Quadrotor-Motion-Planning-for-Autonomous-Navigation-based-on-Deep-Reinforcement-Learning/README.md

 # Quadrotor-Motion-Planning-for-Autonomous-Navigation-based-on-Deep-Reinforcement-Learning
 ----

-## Training quadrotor by Deep Reinforcement Learning
+## Training the Quadrotor for Obstacle Avoidance

 ### Using Different Sensor
 <table>